HardlyDifficult/Tutorials/Homeless.md

 This will start playing another clip, re-using an existing AudioSource component (and its GameObject's position as well as the audio configuration options such as pitch).

 </details>

+<details><summary>Why FindObjectsOfType<GameObject> followed by GetComponents instead of FindObjectsOfType<ICareWhenPlayerDies>?</summary>

+Unity does not support FindObjectsOfType by interface.
+This is unexpected because they do support GetComponentsInChildren by interface (and similiar methods).

+As a workaround, we are getting every GameObject and then checking for components on each that implement ICareWhenPlayerDies.

+This is not a performant solution.
+However the use case is also one which does not occur often, so the performance hit should be fine.

+If we needed to do something similiar frequently (e.g. every frame), we would want to add caching or take a completely different approach.

+<hr></details>